jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 Across the entire month, the largest daily battery usage would have been 8.9 kWh (on August 1).
 There are a number of home battery storage products available in the 10-20 kWh capacity area, so this solution seems feasible.
 However, at a battery cost for this capacity in the $10,000 - $20,000 area, it may not be economical as an individual solution.[^1]

-[^1] Using the same analysis as in [post 2], smoothing out peak demand like this would save less than $200 on an annual basis under Nevada's time-of-use plans, so the payback period for this storage solution is very long.
+[^1]: Using the same analysis as in this [earlier post](https://jgkramer.github.io/2022/11/07/Electricity_Usage_Anecdotes.html), smoothing out peak demand like this would save less than $200 on an annual basis under Nevada's time-of-use plans, so the payback period for this storage solution is very long.

 ![KramerSolarAugust](/assets/images/post5_KramerSolar.png)